mattpolzin/github-analysis/README.md

 ### Package Dependencies
 These dependencies will be downloaded and linked against automatically by the Swift Package Manager.

-1. Alamofire
-2. Result
+1. Result
-3. SwiftCheck (only used by test targets)
+2. SwiftCheck (only used by test targets)

 ## Building
 1. `swift package resolve`